shivaprasadpiraga98/Excel-Sales-and-Finance-Analytics/README.md

 - **Quarterly Profit and Loss**: Despite increased costs, **2021** saw significant growth in sales with stable profits.
 - **Profit and Loss by Market**: **Japan** and **New Zealand** had the best profit margins, while **Germany** showed lower margins.
 - **Quarterly Gross Margin by Location**: Profit margins varied by region, which will help make more informed strategic decisions.

 ---
-## Role of Sales Reports

-Sales reports help determine the right customer discounts, support negotiations with customers, and identify opportunities for business expansion in promising countries.

-## Role of Finance Reports

-Finance reports align financial planning with business goals and help build confidence in the organization’s financial outlook.

----